altvod/pymander/README.rst

 **Combining argparse and regexes using PrebuiltCommandContext**

 Sometimes you might find it useful to be able to use both approaches together or be able to switch from one to another without making a mess of a whole bunch of handlers.

 ``PrebuiltCommandContext`` allows you to use decorators to assign its own methods as either argparse or regex commands in a single (command context) class without having to define the handlers yourself:

 .. code-block:: python

     from pymander.contexts import PrebuiltCommandContext, StandardPrompt
     from pymander.shortcuts import run_with_context
+    from pymander.decorators import bind_argparse, bind_regex

     class SaladContext(PrebuiltCommandContext, StandardPrompt):
-        class Registry(PrebuiltCommandContext.Registry):
-            pass

-        @Registry.bind_regex(r'(?P<do_what>eat|cook) caesar')
+        @bind_regex(r'(?P<do_what>eat|cook) caesar')
         def caesar_salad(self, do_what):
             self.write('{0}ing caesar salad...\n'.format(do_what.capitalize()))

-        @Registry.bind_argparse('buy', [
+        @bind_argparse('buy', [
             'kind_of_salad',
             ['--price', '-p', {'default': None}]
         ])